 There may be some Baby-Boomers out there who are expecting to inherit their parents golden nest egg, but the reality is that without proper planning in place their parents may have very little to pass on down to their children.
 The number of Americans age 65 and older has topped over 40 million.
 That is the most in U.S. history.
 By the year 2050 it is estimated that the 65 plus population will make up 1/5th of the U.S. population.

 The good news is that advances in health care have increased our longevity, but the bad news is that half of those living over 85 years old will have Alzheimer’s.
 If you have Alzheimer’s Disease, you will need some form of long term care, which can be very expensive.
-The average cost of care today in Arizona and New Mexico is $6,500 a month.
+The average cost of care today in Arizona is $6,500 a month.
 That cost is only going to increase in the years to come.
 The other issue is that most investments are not keeping pace with the increase in the cost of care.
 This means that it is highly likely that one will run out of funds very quickly just paying for their cost of care in the future.

 There is a mistaken belief that Medicare will cover your long term needs.
 This is incorrect.
 Medicare will only cover a very short amount of time for your long term care needs and then you are left to your own devices to cover your cost of care.